-Amid widespread protests, Turkish Prime Minister Recep Tayyip Erdogan said he was not a dictator.
-Here are 7 examples that suggest otherwise.
+Amid widespread protests last summer, Turkish Prime Minister Recep Tayyip Erdogan said he was not a dictator.
+Here are 9 examples that suggest otherwise.

 Perhaps the murkiest aspect of the modern Turkish state is ‘Ergenekon,’ a clandestine group of ultra-nationalists, opposition civil and military figures, and organized crime syndicates.
 Erdogan has used the group's alleged existence to leverage greater political power.
 Said to have been formed in the 1970’s, this so-called Derin Develet — or Deep State — has been the impetus behind a growing number of arrests and show-trials in the country.
 Freedom House says that as many as 300 reporters and political dissidents are waiting behind bars as a results of government probes into Ergenekon.
 Watchdog groups call that a serious violation of human rights.

 While most of Turkey’s internet censorship combats betting, pornography, and pedophilia, the country’s Information Technologies and Communications Authority has a long, and somewhat bizarre, list of banned keywords, including “sister-in-law,” “animals,” and “skirt.”
 More seriously, many leftist sites and news sites that are pro-Kurdish, a marginalized ethnic minority, are also blocked by the government.